 - Always consider and use the correct data relationship when creating objects (Master Detail, One-to-Many, Many-to-Many, Lookup).

 - Always use Declarative Features before writing code.

-- Always lean on the simple solutions before considering a complex approach.
+- Always lean on simple solutions before considering a complex approach.

-- Always document as you go, so make sure Fields, Objects, Workflows, Reports, etc. have meaningful names and make sure everything has a description.
+- Always document as you go, so make sure Fields, Objects, Workflows, Reports, etc. have meaningful names and everything has a description.

 - Field Labels should always match API Field Names.
 Never rename just the Field Label always do it together, no matter how painful the cleanup work is.